home > Main Operations > Ratemaking

 Development of risk models in cooperation with experts

-The GIROJ has developed natural hazard risk models for typhoons, floods, and earthquakes, and calculates rates using a scientific and engineering approach.
+GIROJ has developed natural hazard risk models for typhoons, floods, and earthquakes, and calculates rates using a scientific and engineering approach.

 The risk models are rational and backed by the outcomes of continuous joint academic research in a study group comprising experts in meteorology, seismology and architecture, as well as by historical insurance data.